Shoulder Replacement

 In the Recovery Room

 To help prevent blood clots in the legs, you will likely be wearing compression stockings and a sequential compression device.
-You may have also been given anticoagulation medicine.
+You may also be given anticoagulation medicine.
 To further prevent blood clots, you need to get up and walk around soon after surgery.
 Your arm will be in a sling and may affect your balance, so be careful when you first try to walk.

 Recovery and Home Care After Shoulder Surgery